amsen20/masters-thesis/docs/background/rust.md

 ## Ownership

-Rust's enforces the following static ownership rules:
+Rust enforces the following static ownership rules:

 - Each value in Rust has a variable that’s called its owner.
 - There can only be one owner at a time.